beckn/financial-services/README.md

 ## Implementing the specification

-To implement the specification click here
+To understanding how to implement the specification click [here](./docs)

 ## Acknowledgements